eucuepo/vagrant-kafka/README.md

 *Q: Which Zookeeper server is the leader?*

-Here is a simple script that asks each server for its mode:
+Here is a simple script that asks each server for its mode.
+This is possible thanks to enabling 4lw.commands.whitelist :

 ```bash
 for i in 211 212; do